Key Quote

 Technique 2 — SOLIPSISTIC GRIEF / SELF-CENTRED RHETORIC

-The speech is entirely solipsistic (focused exclusively on the self) — Leonato's grief centres on what Hero meant to HIM, not what is happening to HER.
+The speech is entirely solipsisticsolipsistic — Excessively focused on the self; unable to see beyond one's own experience — Leonato's grief centres on what Hero meant to HIM, not what is happening to HER.
 She appears only as an extension of his identity ('mine'), never as a person with her own suffering.
-Shakespeare exposes how patriarchal fatherhood can masquerade as love while actually being a form of narcissistic (self-centred) ownership.
+Shakespeare exposes how patriarchal fatherhood can masquerade as love while actually being a form of narcissisticnarcissistic — Having an excessive interest in oneself at the expense of others ownership.

-The complex syntax — clauses piling on clauses — reflects a mind trying to process loss through accumulation (heaping up).
+The complex syntax — clauses piling on clauses — reflects a mind trying to process loss through accumulationaccumulation — The process of building up layer upon layer.
 But what Leonato accumulates is not understanding but grievance.
 Each 'mine' adds another layer of self-pity rather than compassion for his daughter.

 Key Words